Back to articles

 What this means for you right now:

-• Every other Claude model is unaffected — Opus 4.8 and Sonnet 4.6 continue to work normally for all customers worldwide.
+• Every other Claude model was unaffected — Opus 4.8 and Sonnet 4.6 worked normally for all customers throughout the suspension.

-If you built a workflow on Fable 5 during its brief availability, the recommended fallback is Claude Opus 4.8 (or Sonnet 4.6 for lighter, faster tasks).
+If you built a workflow on Fable 5 before the suspension, you can start moving back to it as access returns; Claude Opus 4.8 (or Sonnet 4.6 for lighter, faster tasks) remains the fallback while the rollout completes.

 Abstract illustration of an AI model turning knowledge into presentation slides and documents